-The only fee you’ll need to pay to get started is the enrollment fee, which is $295, and the TEA technology fee of $35.
+The only fee you’ll need to pay to get started is the enrollment fee, which can be paid through a payment plan for as low as $49.50 or as a one-time payment of $295 (we often run enrollment promotions.
+Click to learn more here).
+Candidates will also pay the TEA technology fee of $35.
 After you submit your enrollment fee, you will gain immediate access to your online teacher training.
 You are only ever responsible for the remaining program balance if you are hired as a teacher with a full salary and full benefits.

 If at any point, you choose to abandon the program before getting hired, you are not responsible for the remaining program balance.

 The total cost of the program is $4,645.
-You only pay the $295 enrollment fee to get started.
-This one-time fee grants you access to your online training and all the resources you need to get hired as a teacher.
+You only pay the enrollment fee to get started (we often run enrollment promotions.
+Click to learn more here).
+This fee grants you access to your online training and all the resources you need to get hired as a teacher.
 The remaining balance of $4,350 is only due once you are hired as a teacher.
 It is then paid back throughout your Internship Year of teaching, usually through payroll deductions over a ten-month period.

-You should pay the enrollment fee when you’re ready to pursue your dream of becoming a teacher!
-Once you are admitted, you can set up your Intern Portal login and pay your enrollment fee of $295.
+Once you are offered admission to our program, simply pay the enrollment fee to get started immediately.
 You will need to pay your enrollment fee to get started on your training and to be approved to take any content exams.